With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 What Are Mortgage Payment Holidays?

-Under the measures introduced by Rishi Sunak, all lenders will effectively be forced to offer payment holidays, however they'll have discretion on how to treat borrowers who request a payment holiday and the circumstances under which to offer one.
+Currently, mortgage lenders have announced payment holidays of up to a maximum of 6 months, and will have discretion on how to treat borrowers who request a payment holiday and the circumstances under which to offer one.

 To find out whether a payment holiday is an option for you, you simply need to contact your lender and ask if you can utilise this feature.
 In some cases, your lender may only offer a payment holiday if you’re unable to pay your mortgage in the short term.
 Whatever their policy, we recommend you ask your lender some questions like these so you can find out about the potential implications you could face - we’ll go into this in more detail below.